Brandon Miller (racing driver): NASCAR career

-In 2003, he ran four NASCAR Grand National Division, West Series races, finishing in the top-ten twice.
-He made his major-league NASCAR debut at Mesa Marin, finishing 8th in the No. 6 Chevrolet Silverado owned by Kevin Harvick Incorporated.
+In 2003, he ran four NASCAR Grand National Division, West Series races, finishing in the top ten twice.
+He made his major league NASCAR debut at Mesa Marin in the NASCAR Craftsman Truck Series, finishing 8th in the No. 6 Chevrolet Silverado owned by Kevin Harvick Incorporated.
 He ran three more Truck races that season in the No. 68 truck owned by his father; his best finish was 14th at Las Vegas Motor Speedway.
 The following season he ran another Truck Series race in the No. 2 Team ASE Racing Dodge Ram for Ultra Motorsports at Las Vegas, finishing 20th, as well as making his Busch Series debut with Richard Childress' No. 29 team at Kansas Speedway, where he finished sixteenth.

 In 2005, Miller was hired to drive the No. 21 Reese's Chevrolet Monte Carlo in the Busch Series for twelve races, sharing the ride with Kevin Harvick.
 Miller posted two top-ten finishes over the course of the season and finished 48th in the final standings.
 Harvick's decision to run the full Busch schedule in 2006 forced Miller out of a permanent position with RCR.
 He remained with the team as a fabricator and test driver, occasionally practicing and qualifying race cars for the team as necessary.
 He spent 2007 driving the No. 40 Westerman Companies Chevrolet for Curtis Key.

 Miller made his first attempt at a NASCAR race since 2007 when he piloted the No. 14 Chevrolet for NTS Motorsports at Texas Motor Speedway in the Camping World Truck Series on June 8, 2012.